charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 Be sure that the code in **App.js** is refactored into an appropriate set of React components.

-Create or maintain at least five unit tests.
+Create or maintain at least ten unit tests at least three of which should use **supertest**.

 ## Bumps in the Road